poole/hyde/lectures/2/README.md

-# Slides for lecture 2
+# Slides for Lecture 2